We recently went camping at Glastonbury Creek camping area for a few days over a long weekend.

 The Glastonbury Creek camping area is a camping area in the Brooyar State Forest, which is west of Gympie and off the Wide Bay Highway.

 This was our first trip in our Jayco Hawk camper trailer too, so it was very different to any family holidays away we have had so far.

-As it was a long weekend we looked at quite a few campsites closer to Brisbane but most were full already and so we ended up travelling a little further than what we wanted but it was still good fun none the less.
+As it was a long weekend we looked at quite a few campsites closer to Brisbane but most were full already and so we ended up travelling a little further than what we wanted.

 Glastonbury Creek camping area has no water and electricity, so we had to make sure we prepared for that and also prepare the kids for it too.

 The camping ground is great, it was pretty easy to find and also easy to drive there.

 When we arrived there were quite a few people already there for the weekend.

 So we drove around a few times and then settled on a spot to set up for the night.

 Don’t make the mistake of driving to the end of the campsite and heading up the dirt road, if you have a Jayco camper trailer or caravan on there won’t be any or many places to turn around at all.